ShashankRoy27/flutterQuizApp21/README.md

 2. Open the project in your preferred Flutter development environment.

 3. Run the app on an emulator or physical device.

-## Dependencies

-The project uses the following dependencies:

-- `http`: For making HTTP requests to the Open Trivia Database.
-- `flutter/material.dart`: The core Flutter framework for building the UI.

-## How to Contribute

-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push the changes to your fork.
-5. Create a pull request.

-Please ensure that your pull request adheres to the existing code style and includes relevant test cases.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.